Paid express lanes grow more popular in once-reluctant South

 “These agencies often become self-fulfilling entities,” said Jay Beeber, director of public policy for the National Motorists Association, which advocates for drivers’ rights.
 “They have huge organizations with lots of staff members, lots of salaries, huge pensions from the government, and they want to stay in business forever.
 Nobody wants to legislate themselves out of a job.”

-Tennessee’s governor is seeking legislative support to authorize a public-private partnership for the project — one of 14 states that don’t have tolls on any roads.
+Lee is seeking legislative support to authorize a public-private partnership for the project in Tennessee — one of 14 states that don’t have tolls on any roads.

 Republican state Sen. Frank Niceley said he expects Lee will get enough votes to pass the plan, but he strongly opposes it — even pointing out that fascist Italian dictator Benito Mussolini liked public-private partnerships, too.